-The ground floor of The Painswick is home to check in as well as a coffee/drinks area.
+The ground floor of The Painswick is home to check-in as well as a coffee/drinks area.
 To the right on entry is the restaurant, home of dinner and breakfast.

-The first floor at The Painswick has a very cool bar which screams order a cocktail.
+The first floor at The Painswick has a very cool bar that screams order a cocktail.
 Next to it is another large room for relaxing, coffee, drinks.
 There is even a room with a pool table.

 My favourite areas at the Painswick were those that were outdoors.
 There is a gorgeous balcony off the first-floor living room.
 It was covered in trademark Cotswolds wisteria when I visited and was just stunning.